 Before comparing the changes between the Planning Code today and the proposed Ordinance, it is important to understand that there are now two different categories of ADUs under State law.
 The City is required to act on all these ADUs within 60 days of receipt of a complete application and shall be ministerial.
 These State-Mandated ADUs have no discretionary action, are not subject to review under the California Environmental Quality Act (CEQA), no subjective design review, and have a shortened appeal window.
 A brief description is included below to help clarify the comparisons in the following table.
+In efforts to clarify the different types of ADUs, the names have been simplified since the November 2020 Commission hearings as follows.

-- Streamlined ADUs: These ADUs are the most permissive in that the City has no ability to require Code compliance for anything that is not listed in State law; however, Streamlined ADUs are only permitted on properties where there are no other ADUs. - Ministerial ADUs: These ADUs need to comply with all Planning Code requirements (e.g. rear yard, exposure, etc.), except for density and cannot require a waiver.
-This most closely resembles what is allowed today.
-Additionally, Ministerial ADUs include a new type of ADU for existing and proposed single-family dwellings called the Junior ADU (JADU), which is described below.
+- State Program (known as Streamlined ADUs in the proposed Ordinance): These ADUs are the most permissive in that the City has no ability to require Code compliance for anything that is not listed in State law; however, State Program ADUs are only permitted on properties where there are no other ADUs.
+This program allows one ADU (conversion, attached, or detached) per lot. - Hybrid Program (known as Ministerial ADUs in the proposed Ordinance): These ADUs need to comply with all Planning Code requirements (e.g. rear yard, exposure, etc.), except for density and cannot require a waiver.
+Number of ADUs (conversion, detached, and/or junior) allowed per this program varies.
+This most closely resembles what is allowed today under the Section 207(c)(6) or previously known as "No Waiver ADUs".
+Additionally, Hybrid Program ADUs include a new type of ADU for existing and proposed single-family dwellings called the Junior ADU (JADU), which is described below.

-- o Junior ADUs: Junior ADUs would be allowed within existing or proposed single-family dwellings.
-General eligibility requirements include, but are not limited to, the following: - Converting no more than 500 square feet of the existing or proposed single-family dwelling or existing authorized detached structure into a JADU; - Owner occupancy in either the primary unit or JADU; - An entrance that is separate from the main entrance of the primary unit; - Must include an efficiency kitchen; and - May or may not include shared sanitation facilities.
+- Junior ADUs: Junior ADUs would be allowed within existing or proposed single-family dwellings.
+General eligibility requirements include, but are not limited to, the following: - Converting no more than 500 square feet of the existing or proposed single-family dwelling; - Owner occupancy in either the primary unit or JADU; - An entrance that is separate from the main entrance of the primary unit; - Must include an efficiency kitchen; and - May or may not include shared sanitation facilities.

-For further details, see the attached draft State-Mandated ADU Program factsheet.
-The final factsheet will be available on the Planning Department website once the legislation is enacted.
+For further details, see the ADU Programs Comparison Handout available on the Planning Department website.